mvysny/vaadin-on-kotlin/docs/creating_ui.md

 The abovementioned method is used in VoK.
 The DSL function handles the actual creation of the component; then it passes the created component to the `init()` method which then adds the component into the parent layout.

+If you need to only create the component, without adding it to the parent just yet, you can not use DSLs - just construct the component directly, using the component's constructor.

+DSLs do not contain the functionality needed to remove the component.
+If you need this kind of functionality, you will have to resort to Vaadin's built-in methods, or use Karibu-DSL's `removeFromParent()` function.

 ## Creating reusable components

 The core principle of Vaadin is that it is very easy to create reusable components.
 For example, in order to create a reusable form,